Resources

 Books:

-Taking Charge of Your Fertility - by Toni Weschler.
+Taking Charge of Your Fertility – by Toni Weschler.
 A life-changing book that teaches Fertility Awareness for preventing or achieving pregnancy, and gauging reproductive health — all without drugs or devices.
-An excellent wedding gift!
+An excellent wedding gift, or gift for teen girls, for your friends, heck – give it to EVERYONE!!
+I LOVE THIS BOOK!

 Real Food for Mother & Baby – by Nina Planck